Sustainability Data

 Notes : 1.
 Rounded down to the nearest ¥1,000.

-2. Differences in wages between male and female workers are calculated based on the Act on Promotion of Women’s Participation and Advancement in the Workplace (Act No. 64 of 2015).
+2. Differences in wages between male and female employees are calculated based on the Act on Promotion of Women’s Participation and Advancement in the Workplace (Act No. 64 of 2015).

 Although there is no systemic wage gap, the main reasons for the difference are the difference in the age structure of male and female and the ratio of female in management positions.